Set the registration status

 Show questionnaire, then display the event website: the contact data (first and last name, email, ...) are recorded on the public website.
 In addition, the questionnaire is displayed, in which you can request participation and further questions.
 This process has the least effort for the participants.
 Caution: With this process they run the risk that participants specify incorrect e-mail addresses and are thus exposed to a data security and legal risk.
 E.g. If someone specifies a real email from another person, that person receives all yve emails without having agreed to what is legally not allowed.
 In addition, the participant has to decide before he can get information on the event website.

 Display registration closed text, do not allow registration: The text for 'registration closed' is displayed and no further public registrations are allowed.
 The existing participants can continue to answer the questionnaire.

+Public registrations are visible to search engines.
 You can make a public registration with 'Public website can only be seen with secure token.', visible only for a closed group of persons.
 You can only access the registration page if you know a password for the registration.
 This password applies to the whole registration and can also be added to the URL.

 The maximum number of participants determines how many participants are accepted.
 You will receive a warning email as soon as this number is reached.
 After this, participants can no longer sign in, but receive a message that the event is fully booked.
 You will receive a warning e-mail with the contact data for each participant, who wants to register after the limit has been reached, so that you can take action.